adandres/fractol/README.md

 <kbd>SPACE</kbd>|reset view
 <kbd>ESC</kbd>|Quit the program

-You can clic in the red circle to change the set colors
+You can clic in the red circle to change the set colors or clic on a set to select it

  ![exemple](/images/exemple1.jpg)